DimEvil/EBRIII/pages/home.md

 ![ebr1]({{ '/assets/images/ebr1.png' | relative_url }})

 In 2024, we are taking a significant leap forward.
 Our primary focus will be on effectively **utilizing biodiversity data to bridge the gap with Policy**.
 We're determined to harness the potential of both local and international initiatives to drive progress.
-While you may already be acquainted with well-known entities such as GBIF, ELIXIR, Lifewatch, and DiSSCo, allow us to introduce you to MAMBO, ARISE, and Biodiversity Genomics Europe.
+While you may already be acquainted with well-known entities such as GBIF, ELIXIR, Lifewatch, Catalogue of Life and DiSSCo, allow us to introduce you to MAMBO, ARISE, and Biodiversity Genomics Europe.
 Our comprehensive offering includes a carefully curated selection of keynotes, enlightening information sessions, impactful poster presentations, and, of course, a state-of-the-art Biodiversity Informatics market and reception.

 Rest assured, your experience will surpass all expectations.